-Now that we have a better understanding of what Ladder Logic is, (see Understanding Ladder Logic) we can dig a little deeper into how it works.
+In Understanding Ladder Logic we touched on the origins of Ladder Logic, its structure and execution.
+So now that we have a understanding of what Ladder Logic is, we can dig a little deeper into how ladder instructions work.
 And to do that, we need to first understand Boolean math and logic gates.
 Now, this blog is not intended to be a Digital Systems class so put away your Karnaugh maps, you won’t need them.
 Instead, we’ll just look at a few logic gates and how they work.

 The two logic gates that you will see represented most often in Ladder Logic are the AND and OR gates.
 As the truth tables below show, the AND gate needs all inputs (A and B) to be true before the output becomes true, whereas the OR gate needs just one input (A or B) to be true to make the output true.
 These truth tables can be duplicated with relay contact logic by connecting normally open contacts in series (AND gate) or parallel (OR gate) as seen below.

 To equate this to a control circuit, let’s say Input A and Input B (often referred to as permissive bits) are the Door Open and Motion Detected inputs of a home alarm system.
 When wired in series, as with the AND gate, both conditions will have to be met before the alarm is activated.
 The door will have to be opened and the motion detector tripped before the alarm is triggered.
 With the OR gate, the inputs are wired in parallel and only one of the conditions is needed.
 In this case, the door opening or the motion detection will trigger the alarm.
 The option you choose is dependent on your application and on how the system is expected to perform.
 Pretty simple, right?
 And in its very basic form, that’s what Ladder Logic is.
 It’s the arrangement of permissive bits or contacts into a Boolean expression that determines whether an output should be ON or OFF.